microsoft/vscode-docs/docs/getstarted/settings.md

 If you have a file open and you want to customize the editor for this file type, click on the Language Mode in the Status Bar to the bottom-right of the VS Code window.
 This opens the Language Mode picker with an option **Configure 'language_name' language based settings**.
 Selecting this opens the Settings editor with the language entry where you can add applicable settings.

-You can also configure language based settings by directly opening `settings.json`.
-You can scope them to the workspace by placing them in the workspace settings just like other settings.
-If you have settings defined for a language in both user and workspace scopes, then they are merged by giving precedence to the ones defined in the workspace.
+You can also configure language based settings by directly editing the settings JSON.
+You can scope them to a workspace or folder by placing them in the corresponding settings just like other settings.
+If you have settings defined for a language in more than one place, then folder settings take precedence over workspace settings, which take precedence over user settings.

 The following examples customize editor settings for language modes `typescript` and `markdown`.